 Turns out we both have information that could help the FBI, if they’ll just listen to us … before the culprits strike again. ~Abit Bradshaw

-You'll love this suspenseful mystery because everyone loves finding justice in this crazy world.
+You'll love this suspenseful mystery because who doesn’t long to find justice in this crazy world?

 HARLAN COUNTY KENTUCKY

 He was gaining on me, but I couldn’t run any faster.
 The sun had dipped below the mountains, casting dark shadows across my path.
 As I made my way through the dense forest, I struggled to push bramble and brush outta my way, which only made it easier for him to catch up.